 Response to Intervention (RtI) is a way to provide immediate supplemental support, on a daily basis, to those students who need extra help.
 Progress is then monitored to assure that growth is seen.
 The district calls these supports tiered interventions and the progress monitoring enables us to see the students' response to interventions.
 Every student in the district is assessed (benchmarked) three times a year, just to make sure they are developing skills at grade level.

-*The district benchmarks students in grades K-8 three times a year- fall, winter, and spring.
-The fall benchmarking will take place in September for the Reading and Math assessments.
-Results will be sent home with the first midterm so please watch for these reports.
+The district benchmarks students in grades K-8 three times a year- fall, winter, and spring.
+Benchmarking will take place in September, January, and March for the Reading and Math assessments.

 Students receive interventions based on data collected through benchmarking and progress monitoring and decisions made at Data Team Meetings.